mn-devops-git/smallcase-devops-assignment/README.md

 Smallcase DevOps Assignment

-This repository showcases a fully automated infrastructure deployment using Terraform, AWS, and Docker, as part of the Smallcase DevOps assignment.
+This repository provides fully automated infrastructure deployment using Terraform, AWS, and Docker(pythonapp) as part of the Smallcase DevOps assignment.

 Project Structure